BeycanPress/cryptopay-lite/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+MetaMask & WooCommerce cryptocurrency payment gateway for WordPress.
+Accept crypto payments Bitcoin, Ethereum, Solana, USDT, BNB, BUSD, TRX, SOL, BTC, ETH

 == Description ==

-### WooCommerce Cryptocurrency Payment Gateway
+### MetaMask & WooCommerce Cryptocurrency Payment Gateway

-WordPress & WooCommerce Cryptocurrency Payment Gateway - CryptoPay, With CryptoPay, you can receive crypto payments from supported blockchain networks such as Bitcoin, Solana, Tron, especially EVM-based blockchain networks, and the currencies (tokens) under these networks.
+MetaMask & WooCommerce Cryptocurrency Payment Gateway for WordPress by CryptoPay, With CryptoPay, you can receive crypto payments from supported blockchain networks such as Bitcoin, Solana, Tron, especially EVM-based blockchain networks, and the currencies (tokens) under these networks.
 In addition to built-in WooCommerce support, it can be integrated with other plugins thanks to its API..
 You can also receive payments directly with crypto wallets such as MetaMask, Trust Wallet, Binance Wallet and Phantom.

 **Bitcoin, Ethereum cryptocurrency payment gateway for WooCommerce & WordPress review with video**